trannhukhoinguyen/tosuthien.vercel.app/src/content/koans/en/case-95-changqing-lectures-with-a-spare-head.md

 ---
-title: "Case 95: Changqing Lectures with a Spare Head"
+title: "Changqing Lectures with a Spare Head"
-meta_title: "Case 95: Changqing Lectures with a Spare Head"
+meta_title: "Changqing Lectures with a Spare Head"
-description: "Case 95: Changqing Lectures with a Spare Head"
+description: "Changqing Lectures with a Spare Head"
-date: 2024-09-12
+date: 2024-09-13
 image: "/images/image-placeholder.jpg"
 types: ["Type 1"]
 masters: [""]